How does the process work?

 What material do you work on?

-For pastel paintings I most often work on a premium sanded pastel paper.
+For pastel paintings I most often work on a premium sanded pastel paper called Uart Sanded Pastel Paper.
 This surface does a wonderful job of holding the pastel so that spraying with a fixative becomes unneccessary and can in fact be harmful to pastel paintings.
-For oil paintings I prefer to work a prepared panel but do sometimes work on stretched canvas.
-The panels are a wood composite ground that is at least double-primed and provides a sturdy surface for oil paintings.
+For oil paintings I prefer to work on a prepared panel but do sometimes work on stretched canvas.
+The panels are a wood composite that is at least double-primed and provides a sturdy surface for oil paintings.
 Stretched canvas is susceptible to puncture and I often like to avoid that risk.

 I want to send you a photo.
 What do I need to know?